luotsi/vegcover-manuscript-12_2021/README.md

 The timeout can currently be adjusted only in code by increasing the hard-coded 900s timeout constant _TIMEOUT_PARALLEL_S in module pipeline.py .

-Alternatively, please consider experiment on small samples of SAR data configured in sar_10_to_300.yml used in one of the experiments of manuscript Section 3.1 - details given below.
+Alternatively, please consider the suite on small samples of SAR data configured in sar_10_to_300.yml used in one of the experiments of manuscript Section 3.1 - details given below.

 ## Running example experiments on Docker for the data of our study: